rafael-santiago/vigcrack/README.md

 *** The keyword was completely re-used 1 times before.
-    The keyword's letter at position #3 was used to encipher it.
+    The keyword's letter at position #3 was used to encrypt it.
     The effective keyword to encrypt the pattern was '**EWBACC*'.

-*** Decryption attempts assuming that 'WADRGV' leads to 'SECRET'...
+*** Decrypt attempts assuming that 'WADRGV' leads to 'SECRET'...

 	K	C	P
 	__________________